 On the other hand, capital loss is the loss incurred when any capital asset depreciates in value and the loss is realized when the asset is sold for a price lower than the original purchase price.
 In essence it’s the difference between the purchase price and the sale price where the latter is lower than the former.
 So if a house bought for $350,000 is sold after 5 years later for $300,000, the capital loss comes out to be $50,000.

 A property tax assessment is undertaken annually to determine the market value of the property.
 It is carried out by determining the area it is in, occupancy status (self-occupied or rented out), type of property (residential, commercial or land), amenities provided (parking, rainwater harvesting etc.), year of construction, type of construction (multi-storied/ single floor, pucca/kutcha structure, etc.), floor space index and carpeted square area of the property.

 There are several smart ways that you can save on capital gains tax in India.
 Here, in today’s post, we show you all that you need to know about this tax and the best ways to reduce it.

 What is Capital Gains Tax in Real Estate?

 Simply put, capital gains is the profit you make when you sell a capital asset – a plot of land, a residential house, a commercial building or any other capital asset for a higher price than the price you paid for acquiring it.
-The rates levied are 0%, 15% or 20%, depending on an individual’s tax bracket.
+The rates levied are 20% for Long Term Capital Gains (LTCG) and Short Term Capital Gains (STCG) depending on an individual’s tax bracket.
 Capital gains can be divided into two major classifications:

 |Long Term Capital Gains Tax Exemptions on Sale of Land/House|